 19Ox 21C

-Rothenberg, who graduated in 2021 with highest honors from Emory College of Arts and Sciences with degrees in English and linguistics, is among 51 Americans selected for the highly competitive award funded by the British government.
-She is Emory’s 19th Marshall Scholar.
+Rothenberg graduated in 2021 with highest honors from Emory College of Arts and Sciences, earning joint degrees in English and linguistics.
+She is among 51 Americans selected in 2024 for the Marshall Scholarship, becoming Emory’s 19th Marshall Scholar.

 “I see journalism and academia as complementary tools for public education.
 I want to engage in conversations about structural problems and societal issues from different perspectives.”